rob-blackbourn/asyncio-upgradeable-streams/README.md

 Here is the client.
 A new argument `upgradeable` has been added to the `open_connection` function, to enable upgrading.
 The `writer` has a new method `upgrade` to upgrade the connection.

+The client connects without TLS.

+First the client sends "PING" to the server.
+The server should respond with "PONG".

+Next the client sends "STARTTLS" to instruct the server to upgrade the connection to TLS.
+The client then calls the `upgrade` method on the writer to negotiate the upgrade.
+The method returns a new reader and writer.

+Using the new writer the client sends "PING" to the server, this time over the encrypted stream.
+The server should respond with "PONG".

+Finally the client sends "QUIT" to the server and closes the connection.

 ```python
 import asyncio